zer1t0/httpsweet/README.md

 - data: str :: (Upload) The data to write into the desired file

 The more relevant parts are those in last positions of the list.
-That means, for instance if the Url path indicates the path `index.html` but there is a parameter `path` (in the Url or in the Body) which indicates `other_file.txt`, then `other_file.txt` will be selected as the desired path.
+That means, for instance, if the Url path indicates the path `index.html`, but there is a parameter `path` (in the Url or in the Body) which indicates `other_file.txt`, then `other_file.txt` will be selected as the desired path.